Sustainable Construction: What Builders Need to Know

 To truly implement sustainable construction practices in your company’s daily operations, you have to begin with a solid foundation of understanding what is considered sustainable in construction.
 The first step in that process, of course, is understanding what exactly sustainable construction is.

 What is sustainable construction?
-It’s construction with a reduced impact on the environment.
+Its construction with a reduced impact on the environment.
 That reduced impact comes from a variety of factors, such as using recycled building materials, powering operations with renewable energy, shipping materials and tools from local suppliers instead of those around the world, and many more.

 Why Sustainable Construction Is Important